s194579/AI-Homework-1/README.md

 **Strategy:**
 Clever players can take advantage of the extra turns mechanic granted by finishing their turns in their stores and —depending on the configuration of the board— can clear the board in a single turn.
-The longest possible such chain on a standard Kalaha board of six pits lasts for seventeen moves where the configuration is
+For example, the longest possible chain on a standard Kalaha board of six pits lasts for seventeen moves where the configuration is
 [5,4,2,3,1,1].
 It can be shown that, for all size boards, there exists one and only one pattern.

 **Installation:**